johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 -	**The neccessity of generational formation**.

 	Timothy has received an impartation of the reality of the Messiah through Paul—something of great worth that he must now safeguard by *committing it to the stewardship and safekeeping of other faithful people*.
-This is an example of generational discipleship at its simplest.
+This is an example of generational discipleship at its simplest (see [](#timothy.png)).

 ![Generational discipleship][timothy.png]